raulcf/DATA-25900-Spring21/index.md

 ### Grading

 - **Programming Assignments (4 in total.
 7% each.
 Total 28%).** The programming assignments are an important component of your grade.
 You can find the tentative release dates in the schedule.
-You can work on these assignments in pairs.
+You can work on these assignments in pairs and you need to indicate how did you collaborate on each of the assignments.
 - **Programming Assignments Quiz (5%)** A quiz towards the end of the quarter with questions about the programming assignments.
 This will be easy if you've done the work on the programming assignments throughout the quarter.
 - **Reading Responses (6 in total.
 2% each.
 Total 12%)** We will assign readings each week.
 At the end of the week we will ask a question about the readings and ask you to provide a brief answer.
 - **Individual Project (40%)** A big component of your grade.
 You will engage in a quarter-long individual project.
 You will deliver a short report and present your work to the class during the two final sessions.